Jonathan India Player Props: Reds vs. Astros

 Jonathan India At The Plate

-- India has an OPS of .783, fueled by an OBP of .356 to go with a slugging percentage of .427.
-All three of those stats are tops among Cincinnati hitters this season.
+- India leads Cincinnati in slugging percentage (.434) thanks to 26 extra-base hits.

-- Among the qualified hitters in MLB, he ranks 54th in batting average, 35th in on-base percentage, and 86th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 52nd, his on-base percentage ranks 34th, and he is 80th in the league in slugging.

-- India has picked up a hit in 72.9% of his 70 games this season, with at least two hits in 25.7% of them.
+- India has picked up a hit in 73.2% of his 71 games this season, with at least two hits in 25.4% of those games.

-- He has homered in seven games this season (10.0%), leaving the park in 2.6% of his trips to the dish.
+- Looking at the 71 games he has played this season, he's hit a home run in eight of them (11.3%), and in 2.9% of his trips to the dish.

-- India has an RBI in 23 of 70 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in three contests.
+- India has driven home a run in 24 games this year (33.8%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.